 A good stroller will give your cat plenty of room to sit, stand, stretch, and lay down comfortably.
-You’ll want space to add a cat bed or blanket, although some stroller models come with a soft surface built-in.
+You’ll want space to add a cat bed or blanket, although some stroller models come with a soft surface built in.
 Finally, look for a stroller that rolls smoothly so your cat won’t get bounced around.

 The 10 Best Cat Strollers

-There are dozens of strollers on the market.
+There are dozens of pet strollers on the market.
 We’ve picked one or two of the best from each of the top brands, so you can choose from multipurpose stroller/backpack/carriers, lightweight strollers, heavy-duty strollers, and all-terrain jogging strollers.

 People love this big three-wheel all-terrain stroller, especially because the price has come down considerably.
 It features large bike-style tires that are great for handling uneven ground like lawns and gravel.
-The handle heights are adjustable to making jogging and walking more comfortable.
+The handle heights are adjustable to make jogging and walking more comfortable.
 If you add the separate PVC rain cover, you can take your kitty out even in the rain.
-This jogging stroller has no cup holders but it does have pockets for water bottles.
+This jogging stroller has no cup holders, but it does have pockets for water bottles.

 - Folds flat, and large wheels remove for easy transport and storage

 - Wheel brakes are easy to lock using a rear pedal